Skip to main content

 Dr. Sandison has been with Cidara since October 2015.
 He has extensive experience in anti-infective clinical trials and drug development in both academia and industry.
 Prior to joining the company, he served as senior medical director at Merck and prior to that held the same position at Cubist Pharmaceuticals, Inc. Dr. Sandison has also held positions at Trius Therapeutics and Novartis Diagnostics, and served as a member of the faculty in the Department of Medicine at both Stanford University and the University of Washington.
 He received B.S. and B.A. degrees from Dartmouth College, M.D. and M.P.H. degrees from the University of Washington, and a Diploma in Tropical Medicine and Hygiene (DTM&H) from the London School of Hygiene and Tropical Medicine.
 He completed internal medicine residency training at the University of Colorado and infectious diseases fellowship training at the University of Washington.
 Dr. Sandison currently holds board certifications in Infectious Diseases and Internal Medicine.

-Chief Financial Officer and Chief Business Officer
+Chief Financial Officer

 Preetam Shah, Ph.D., MBA

 Dr. Shah joined Cidara Therapeutics Inc. on September 1, 2021, as its Chief Financial and Business Officer and brings over 20 years of health care industry experience in corporate finance, business development, and strategy.
+Recently, Dr. Shah transitioned to serve as Cidara’s Chief Financial Officer and Principal Accounting Officer.
 Before joining Cidara, he served as EVP, Chief Financial Officer and Treasurer of Brainstorm Cell Therapeutics Inc. (NASDAQ:BCLI), a publicly listed biotechnology company, where led the development and implementation of key financial and capital strategies and contributed to its corporate initiatives.
 Prior to Brainstorm, he spent over 6 years, from 2013- 2019, as an investment banker, advising healthcare companies on equity, debt and M&A transactions holding senior roles at leading banks including Barclays Capital PLC. from 2016-2019, and Canaccord Genuity Inc. from 2013-2016.
 From 2010-2013, he founded Saisarva LLC. a healthcare consulting firm, where he executed and negotiated numerous licensing deals with pharmaceutical companies and was also responsible for the alliance management of those deals.
 During this period, he also acted as a consultant for healthcare-focused private equity firms and hedge funds.
 From 2006-2009, he served as Vice President, U.S. Operations and Investments at Reliance Capital USA Ventures LLC, an affiliate of Reliance ADA Group Companies, where he was responsible for making early stage venture investments in healthcare companies and other fund of funds.
 Dr. Shah completed his post-doctoral fellowship in Infectious Diseases from Stanford University School of Medicine, holds a Ph.D. in Microbiology from the University of Mississippi Medical Center, and a M.B.A. in Finance from the Wharton School, University of Pennsylvania.

 Chief Scientific Officer